top-15-most-important-kpis-for-a-digital-marketing-agency-track-your-success

 Client Acquisition Cost

 Understanding Client Acquisition Cost (CAC) is a must for any marketing agency that wants to get the most bang for its buck.
 CAC tells you exactly how much you’re spending to bring in a new client.
 This marketing agency KPI is essential because it helps you evaluate the efficiency and effectiveness of your marketing efforts.
+By optimizing client acquisition strategies, businesses can significantly reduce their CAC.
+For example, the median ROI on conversion rate optimization (CRO) tools is 223%, demonstrating the immense value in refining how you convert leads into clients.

 Here’s how: